Powerful Learning Conference

 1 Common Mission: Promote, support, and develop educator and student performance.

-For more than 20 years, the Powerful Learning Conference focuses on supporting educators in implementing effective, evidence-based practices in Missouri's public schools with the goal of improved student learning for every student in every school.
+For more than 20 years, the Powerful Learning Conference has provided top-notch professional learning, helping Missouri educators implement effective, evidence-based practices with the goal of improved student learning for every student in every school.

 How to Register

 Conference Brochure - Learn more about this outstanding professional learning opportunity with this brochure